nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Projects Tab

-The Projects tab lists all the projects you've created.
+The Projects tab lists all the projects you have created.
 Each project block contains the project’s

 - Name
 - Status